-87. CRITFC recommends that the licensee index-test all individual project turbines to identify peak efficiency ranges and operate the project turbines at near-peak efficiency to maximize fish passage survival.
+- 88. CRITFC recommends that the licensee index-test all individual project turbines to identify peak efficiency ranges and operate the project turbines at near-peak efficiency to maximize fish passage survival.
 This license includes a requirement to operate the project turbines in "fish mode," which is a mode of operation developed by Grant PUD based on actual measurements of survival of fish passing through the project turbines.
-We conclude that operating the turbines based on actual measured survival data would be more effective at maximizing survival than employment of the more tenuous relationship between turbine efficiency and survival; therefore, we are not adopting the recommendation to conduct index-testing.106

-88. CRITFC and Alaska DFG recommend that the licensee fund improved state-ofthe-art facilities at the Priest Rapids Hatchery and all other hatcheries providing salmon and steelhead as mitigation for project effects.
+We conclude that operating the turbines based on actual measured survival data would be more effective at maximizing survival than employment of the more tenuous relationship between turbine efficiency and survival; therefore, we are not adopting the recommendation to conduct index-testing.
+106 - 89.
+CRITFC and Alaska DFG recommend that the licensee fund improved state-of-the-art facilities at the Priest Rapids Hatchery and all other hatcheries providing salmon and steelhead as mitigation for project effects.
 This license includes various measures to improve and upgrade facilities at the Priest Rapids Hatchery and stock specific numbers of juvenile steelhead and four salmon species.
-To the extent that the licensee can achieve the stocking requirements using existing facilities, we find no need to implement additional upgrades to the Priest Rapids Hatchery or any other hatcheries that would be used for rearing juvenile salmon and steelhead.107

-89. CRITFC recommends that the licensee contribute funding to regional evaluations of salmon stocks, including life-cycle analyses, genetic assessments, stock productivity analyses, and carrying capacity analyses.
-While these studies would address species affected by the project, they are primarily related to regional salmon and steelhead management and would have little benefit in regard to identifying and mitigating project effects; therefore, we are not adopting this recommendation.108 this measure including: (1) the lack of a defined and verified flow versus spawning habitat relationship for the Hanford Reach; (2) the limited capacity of the project to reregulate flow releases from upstream projects and maintain stable releases into the Hanford Reach; (3) the unreliability of predictions of adult salmon returns to the Hanford Reach; and (4) the imprecision of water availability predictions.109 For these reasons and because fall Chinook salmon population inhabiting the Hanford Reach are the healthiest salmon population in the northwestern United States and this license includes the operations for this species, we are not adopting this recommendation.
+To the extent that the licensee can achieve the stocking requirements using existing facilities, we find no need to implement additional upgrades to the Priest Rapids Hatchery or any other hatcheries that would be used for rearing juvenile salmon and steelhead.107 - 90.
+CRITFC recommends that the licensee contribute funding to regional evaluations of salmon stocks, including life-cycle analyses, genetic assessments, stock productivity analyses, and carrying capacity analyses.
+While these studies would address species affected by the project, they are primarily related to regional salmon and steelhead management and would have little benefit in regard to identifying and mitigating project effects; therefore, we are not adopting this recommendation.
+108 - 91.
+CRITFC and Alaska DFG recommend that during the spawning period, the licensee should maximize spawning habitat for fall Chinook salmon in the Hanford Reach by basing flow releases on predicted water availability and predicted adult fall Chinook salmon returns.
+Several factors would limit the licensee's ability to implement this measure including: (1) the lack of a defined and verified flow versus spawning habitat relationship for the Hanford Reach; (2) the limited capacity of the project to reregulate flow releases from upstream projects and maintain stable releases into the Hanford Reach; (3) the unreliability of predictions of adult salmon returns to the Hanford Reach; and (4) the imprecision of water availability predictions.
+For these reasons and because fall Chinook salmon population inhabiting the Hanford Reach are the healthiest salmon population in the northwestern United States and this license includes the operations specified in the Hanford Agreement as well as other measures to improve conditions for this species, we are not adopting this recommendation.